annyang1963/Deploying-a-Scalable-ML-Pipeline-with-FastAPI/.ipynb_checkpoints/model_card_template-checkpoint.md

 ## Metrics
-_Please include the metrics used and your model's performance on those metrics._

-The model's performance was evaluated using the following metrics on the evaluation data:
+The model's performance was evaluated using the Precision, Recall, and F-1 score as metrics.
+These metrics were chosen because they provide comprehensive insights into a machine learning pipeline's performance.
+Precision measures the accuracy of positive predictions, F1 Score balances precision and recall, and Recall assesses the model's ability to capture actual positive instances.
+Precision is crucial when minimizing false positives is a priority, while Recall is essential for avoiding false negatives.
+The F1 Score offers a balanced evaluation when both precision and recall need consideration, allowing for a more comprehensive assessment of the model's effectiveness.
+The models performance on these metrics is as follows:

-Precision: 0.8041
+Precision: 0.7164
-Recall: 0.5487
+Recall: 0.2458
-F1-Score: 0.6515
+F1-Score: 0.3661
-These metrics were chosen to assess the model's ability to correctly classify individuals with income greater than $50,000 per year (precision) and its ability to capture a substantial portion of such individuals (recall).

 ## Ethical Considerations
 Fairness/bias: The model may exhibit bias if the training data contains biases in its attributes.
 Care should be taken to assess and mitigate any bias in model predictions.